drs-p/fontawesome-free/README.md

 to either your `$TEXMFLOCAL` or your `$TEXMFHOME` tree.
-Installing it in `$TEXMFLOCAL` will make the package available to all users on the system, but may require administrator rights; installing it in `$TEXMFHOME` makes it available only for you.
+Installing it in `$TEXMFLOCAL` will make the package available to all users on the system, but may require administrator rights; installing it in `$TEXMFHOME` makes it available only for your user.
 The exact values of `$TEXMFLOCAL` and `$TEXMFHOME` depend on your TeX installation; see your installation’s documentation for more information.

-If you are using TeX Live, you can find the value of these variables by running
+If you are using TeX Live (or another TeX distribution that uses the `kpathsea` library), you can find the value of these variables by running

 <div class="center">